 Letters, Diaries, and Memoirs

 “George Hewes’ Recollection of the Boston Massacre.”
 History Matters.
 George Mason University.
+From the Internet Archive.

 Trials and Depositions